jc782/jc782.github.io/_posts/2020-10-05-Animate-Route-Graphics.markdown

 -->
 ```

 Finally the JS files are added in the markdown header as follows.
 The first file is the general snap.svg js file which enables the SVG manipulation.
-The second file is specific for the animation on that exact page.
+The second file is specific to the animation on that exact page.
 ```css
 jsarr:
   - /assets/js/snap.svg.js